eric-purrington/Employee-Tracker/README.md

 ````
 npm i
 ````
-Next, navigate to .env to add your mysql password.
+Next, navigate to .env to define your enviromental variables.
 Finally, run the schema.sql file in MySql Workbench to create the database.